Content Marketing Guide for Insurance Companies

 According to data from Patel, 60% of companies with successful content marketing programs post content every day.
 The more your readers come to expect worthwhile information, the more they will follow you on social media and engage with your posts.
-Consistency is the most important factor in building an online audience.
+Consistency is one of the most important factors in building an online audience in the insurance industry.

 4. Use Multiple Channels

-Just because your firm posts occasional content on Facebook doesn’t mean you have a social marketing strategy.
+Just because your firm posts occasional content on Facebook doesn’t mean you have an insurance social marketing strategy.
 Creating diverse types of insurance writing and disseminating your posts everywhere from LinkedIn to Google News and beyond will help you reach customers and potential customers where they hang out online.

-Spreading your posts far and wide doesn’t necessarily mean multiplying your workload.
+Spreading your insurance website content far and wide doesn’t necessarily mean multiplying your workload.
 Repurpose each piece of content in a variety of ways for maximum reach.
 Formats that may spark inspiration include blog posts, website content, podcasts, videos, infographics, white papers, e-books and FAQ sessions.

 Don’t forget to optimize your content for mobile.
 A report from Nielsen indicated that 40% of insurance purchase research is conducted on mobile devices, with 25% of customers exclusively using a smartphone or tablet for this purpose.

-CTAs should be written with clear, direct language and include a link to your contact page or another way for potential clients to contact you with the push of a button.
+CTAs in insurance writing should be created with clear, direct language and include a link to your contact page or another way for potential clients to contact you with the push of a button.
 For the most leads and best conversion numbers, make CTA buttons and forms eye-catching and easy to follow.